See Club Recognition Steps below for more details on these requirements.

 Communicate your club recognition status with your club advisor.

 The SU faculty/staff advisor serves as the link between the club and Seattle University.
 Advisors are encouraged to be knowledgeable about the club's affairs and offer expert knowledge while creating an environment in which club members and leaders are offered the freedom to lead within Seattle University's policies and procedures.
 Club members are also responsible for regular communication and consultation with their club advisor.
 Primary faculty or staff advisors must be employed full-time by Seattle University.
 Half-time faculty or staff members may serve as secondary advisors.
-In some instances, exceptions may be made on a case-by-case basis by the Director of Student Activities.
-Contact email@example.com for more information.
+In some instances, exceptions may be made on a case-by-case basis by the Director, Center for Student Involvement.
+Contact Kirsten Aranas at firstname.lastname@example.org for more information.

 Student clubs are an integral part of Seattle University's mission; they provide opportunities to develop leadership skills, broaden social and professional backgrounds, and contribute to both the university and community.
 All groups are student initiated, organized, and led.